 During its heyday, Nickelodeon cranked out its own special brand of cartoons called Nicktoons.
 It seemed like every single one the network cracked out was a gem.

-Particularly during the mid to late 90s, Nintendo could do no wrong.
-That’s why we’re going to dig in and count down the 10 best 90s Nickelodeon cartoons and see which sits atop the throne.
+Particularly during the mid to late 90s, Nickelodeon could do no wrong.
+That’s why we’re going to dig in and count down the best 90s Nickelodeon cartoons and see which sits atop the throne.

 The Wild Thornberrys is a weird show that follows a very unconventional family as they embark on all sorts of safari-based adventures.
 While the show’s main character is Eliza, it’s really her dad and wild-boy traveling buddies that carry the comedy.

 Personally, I think SpongeBob Squarepants is a little overrated, but you can’t argue with the show’s incredibly long run.
 It’s been on for a staggering 12 seasons, and it shows no signs of stopping.

-Rather than focusing the story on a child (or a childlike character), it’s about a group of monsters and the trials and tribulations they face as, well, monsters.
-The premise is ridiculous, but Nickelodeon pulls it off.
+Rather than focusing the story on a child, it’s about a group of monsters and the trials and tribulations they face.
+The premise is ridiculous, but Nickelodeon pulls it off!

 7. Rocket Power

 As a kid who preferred to stay inside playing video games, Rocket Power definitely made me want to try surfing and skating.
 Did I ever learn to skateboard?
 Not well, but I had plenty of cuts and bruises from trying.

 Like all the best Nicktoons, the show is absolutely ridiculous, but that’s what makes it so charming.
 I called things “spooty” for far too long as a child, and in retrospect, I’m surprised anyone still wanted to talk to me.

 For a while, Nickelodeon went through a phase where it wanted to make shows that weren’t quite so wholesome.
 The Ren & Stimpy Show is one of the results of that time period.

 Before the spin-off, though, they were all babies with vivid imaginations.
 Those imaginations took the mundane daily life of being a baby and turned into a place filled with fantastical journeys that we all were a part of.

 It gets pretty gross in parts, and some of the episodes feature themes that would go over most children’s heads (the credit card episode is one that comes to mind).

 2. Hey Arnold!

 Throw that into a blender with a crazy group of friends, and you have a fantastic example of what a Nicktoon can be.
 The show has comedy, romance, action, and just about everything else you could want from a show, and it’s all aimed at kids.

 Even if you’ve only ever lived in one place, you’ve almost certainly met someone who moved to your town, found yourself in a new school or job, or had some situation that’s similar to Doug’s.